richardroyal/wp-plugin-generator/README.md

 WordPress Plugin Generator
 ===================

-Script that uses a config file to generate a WordPress plugin scaffold.
+Script that uses a config file to generate a functioning WordPress plugin scaffolds, with widgets and attributes.

 ## Basic Usage